-Within a seventy-five mile radius of the Disney attraction area there are five major airports, two cruise ports, two train stations, and many major highways.
+Within a seventy-five-mile radius of the Disney attraction area, there are five major airports, two cruise ports, two train stations, and many major highways.
 Don’t forget to factor in the cost of travel for your group.
 Make a note to yourself to ask your hotel if they provide transportation to the theme parks or from the airport.

 5. Theme Parks:

 Orlando Group Packages are popular for travelers visiting the city.
 Combining Disney or Universal Group theme park tickets with your hotel room is most beneficial when you can purchase these together for your groups.
 Walt Disney Walt now has four major theme parks and two water parks, Universal Studios Orlando has two major parks and one water park, and Sea World even has its own water park.
 Orlando also has many other attractions, sporting events, and shows.
-There is so much to see and do, it just a matter of what your group has time and money to do.
+There is so much to see and do, it is just a matter of what your group has time and money to do.

 6. Putting it together:

 Once you have decided your group’s itinerary and have your budget in place, it is time to do the leg work.
 Reach out to travel companies to assist you.
 Use companies located in Orlando.
 Shop around for Orlando Group Packages.
-Give yourself a minimum of 6 months to start planning to be able to successful in collecting money from your group, if you will be looking for Orlando group discounts.
+Give yourself a minimum of 6 months to start planning to be able to succeed in collecting money from your group, if you will be looking for Orlando group discounts.
 Hotels require you to sign a contract for rooms of 10 or more and pay a deposit.
-Theme park tickets need to be purchased together and paid together as a group.
+Theme park tickets need to be purchased together and paid for together as a group.
 Group transportation whether it be by bus or air will require prepayment.
 Reservations for group meals also need to be made in advance.